List of The Young and the Restless characters introduced in the 1980s: Neil Fenmore

-Neil Fenmore first appeared on October 1983, and was portrayed by Jim Storm.
+Neil Fenmore first appeared October 13, 1983, and was portrayed by Jim Storm.
 The character of Neil was the father of Lauren Fenmore (Tracey E. Bregman), and years later revealed to be the father of Jill Abbott (Jess Walton).
 Neil was also the ex-husband of Joanna Manning (Susan Seaforth Hayes).
-Storm departed from the role in 1985, but Neil's fate wasn't addressed until 1987 when Neil died of a stroke making Lauren his sole heir.
+Storm departed from the role September 16, 1985, but Neil's fate was not addressed until 1987 when Neil died of a stroke making Lauren his sole heir.

-Character history

 Neil Fenmore was the father of two daughters: Jill and Lauren.
 Neil Fenmore came from a wealthy family.
 He went to high school with Gary Reynolds, Katherine Chancellor, John Abbott, Dina Mergeron, Joanna Manning, Stuart Brooks, and Suzanne Lynch.
 Most of those early friendships lasted throughout the years.
 When Neil was a teenager, his girlfriend had a baby girl, gave her up for adoption and then committed suicide.
 That baby turned out to be Jill Foster Abbott.
 He ran the department store chain Fenmore's Boutiques and had raised another daughter, Lauren Fenmore, on his own after his wife, Joanna Manning, left town.
 Neil and Lauren were fairly close.
-However, he tragically died of a stroke in 1986.
+However, he died of a stroke in 1986.
 Lauren was the sole heir to the department store chain.

 After learning that Neil was her father, Jill made Fenmore a part of her last name.
 She then sued Lauren for half of Neil's estate.
 Jill was at Neil's gravesite being interviewed for television.
 Lauren appeared and said she was there to make sure they got the real story.
-Lauren said Jill didn't give her time to adjust before she went on the attack.
-Jill said she was not on the attack; she wanted to be part of the family but Lauren wouldn't even show her photographs of Neil.
+Lauren said Jill did not give her time to adjust before she went on the attack.
+Jill said she was not on the attack; she wanted to be part of the family but Lauren would not even show her photographs of Neil.
 Lauren reminded her about her lawsuit and threatened to get a restraining order.
 Jill claimed all she cared about was being part of the family.
 Lauren knocked her down into an empty grave and asked if she felt closer to Daddy now.
 However, despite all these events, Jill and Lauren reconciled and remain close to date.

 Dina Abbott Mergeron

-Dina Abbott Mergeron first appeared on May 27, 1983, as the ex-wife of John Abbott (Jerry Douglas) and the mother of Jack, Ashley, and Traci Abbott.
+Dina Abbott Mergeron first appeared on April 22, 1983, as the ex-wife of John Abbott (Jerry Douglas) and the mother of Jack, Ashley, and Traci Abbott.
 The role is portrayed by Marla Adams.
-From 1983 to 1986, Adams appeared as a series regular with return appearances in 1991 and 1996.
+From April 22, 1983 to July 16, 1986, Adams appeared as a series regular (she was dropped to recurring in late 1985) with return appearances in 1991 and 1996.
 In 2008, Adams reprised the role from November 14 to 18, 2008, and again starting on May 3, 2017.
 In October 2020, it was announced that she would exit the role.